hcort/vBulletinThreadUtils/README.md

 base_url/showthread.php?t=thread_id) and creates a file with the messages of the user specified in the SEARCHUSER section.
 - [SEARCHTHREADS]: uses the vBulletin search engine to search thread with 'search_words' in its title.
-You can also specify other parameters as 'replylimit' or 'forumchoice[]' to refine your results.
+You can also specify other parameters:
+  - search_user: Searches only for threads started by given user.
+  - 'replylimit' to filter threads with more or less posts than a given number.
+  - 'forumchoice[]' to refine your results by subforum.
+  - Strict search: vBulletin search engine finds threads where any of the keywords provided are in the title. use this parameter to filter search results.

 To do: